kulichkoff/Kulichkoff/README.md

 ## :technologist: About me

 My name is Daniel Kulichkov.
-I am a **Software Developer** in [First Line Outsourcingl](https://www.flo.team/ru/).
+I am a **Software Developer** in [First Line Outsourcing](https://www.flo.team/ru/).
-The main direction of my activity now is the Web Development.
-In general, I specialize in [Angular](https://angular.io), but I can also effectively use other frameworks or libraries.
-Such as [React](https://reactjs.org) and [Vue](https://vuejs.org).
+The main direction of my activity now is the Web Development with cloud technologies such as AWS Serverless.

 I like **C++** and **C#**, so I learn Unity Game Development too.
 I can say it is very interesting (as hard) and exciting to build your own worlds.

-#### :question: What do I want to learn in the future?

-I'm looking towards **design**.
-I think that any developer should know at least a little about design.
-This is not to mention web development.
-Although the Angular specification rather refers to the creation of control tools (administrative panels), and not ordinary web pages, as it seems to me.

-Also, I learn **iOS development**.
-I am very inspired by iOS application.
-They are structured, which I find attractive.

 ## :notebook: Little about my projects